By Bob McIntosh

 Be prepared with your answer to this question.

 Biron Clark is a former technical recruiter and is now a career coach and trainer.
-He foresees more emphasis being placed on hiring for motivation and fit in 2020.
+He foresees more emphasis being placed on hiring for motivation and fit.
 Expect more questions that will get to the heart of your drive and personality fit.

 The average person is spending less time in each role when compared to past decades, so employers are conscious of hiring people who are not only qualified but also excited about the day-to-day work and the general work that the company is doing.

 This helps them reduce turnover and find long-term matches for their company.

 To prepare for this, make sure you’re ready to answer questions like, "What about this role caught your interest?" or, "Why did you apply for this position?"

 They may also ask, "What do you know about us?"

 These questions are a chance to show you’ve done more research than other candidates.
 A bad answer here can derail your interview, but a great, detailed answer can set you apart and help you win the job… even if someone else was better-qualified.

 Other questions to be ready for:

 The bottom line is: